Al-Mclellan/Production-Project/README.md

 - Look at completed puppet modules on the Sec-Gen Github, to get an idea of how the XML files are written.
 - Create a functioning XML script then look at improving the sec-gen areas of the script.
 More ToDos will be added as the project continues.

+### Working Path:
+- Look at setting up a puppet module on a VM set.
+(Setup explained via PP sent by Cliffe).
+- Look at Metasploit Database for Linux-Based Exploits with specific software.
+- Research Software for plausibility of aquiring the vulnerable software.
+- Attempt to set up the software manually to see the difficulty of setup.
+- Once the VMs can be exploited using the vulnerability, look at starting the XML puppet module to automate the process prior.